Beloved (1998 film): Critical reception

 On review aggregator website Rotten Tomatoes, Beloved is currently assigned a 72% "fresh" rating based on 127 critic reviews, with an average rating of 7.5 out of 10.
 The site's consensus states, "A powerful, emotional and successful film adaptation of the original novel."
-It has a weighted average score of 57 out of 100 on Metacritic based on 24 critic reviews, indicating "mixed or average reviews".
+It has a weighted average score of 58 out of 100 on Metacritic based on 24 critic reviews, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

-Film critic Roger Ebert awarded the film 3½ stars out of 4, praising its cast and emotional weight of the storylines.
+Film critic Roger Ebert awarded the film 3 stars out of 4, praising its cast and emotional weight of the storylines.
 He wrote that its nonlinear narrative "coils through past and present, through memory and hallucination, giving us shards of events that we are required to piece back together.
 It is not an easy film to follow. ...
 The complexity is not simply a stylistic device; it is built out of Sethe's memories, and the ones at the core are so painful that her mind circles them warily, afraid to touch."

 Comparing the film and the novel to the Henry James' novella The Turn of the Screw, he noted the use of supernatural elements "to touch on deep feelings" as well as the deliberate lack of a final explanation.
 He added, "Spirit manifestations come from madness and need not follow logical agendas.
 It is a remarkable and brave achievement for Demme and his producer and star, Winfrey, to face this difficult material head-on and not try to dumb it down into a more accessible, less evocative form."

-He also expressed that some of the audience "will not like it–will find it confusing or too convoluted.
+He also expressed the view that some of the audience "will not like it—will find it confusing or too convoluted.
 And it does not provide the kind of easy lift at the end that they might expect.
 Sethe's tragic story is the kind where the only happy ending is that it is over."